 2.1 Number of Presses

 There were 295 olive presses in Palestine 2016 compared to 289 olive presses in 2015, of which 274 were in operation and 21 were temporarily closed.
-Of the presses in operation, 255 were fully automatic presses and there were 19 half automatic and traditional presses.
+Out of the presses in operation, 255 were fully automatic presses and there were 19 half automatic and traditional presses.

 Number of Olive Presses in Operation by Automation Level and Governorate in Palestine, 2016